suncoast-devs/intro-to-web-test-drive/chapter-2/01-css-layout/layouts.md

-# Intro to Flexbox
+# Intro to CSS Layouts

-In this lecture, the students will grow their knowledge of css can do and learn about using Flexbox to layout a page.
-This covers and focuses the basics of using flexbox as well as building a few common examples
+In this lecture, the students will grow their knowledge of css can do and learn about using Flexbox and Grid to layout a page.
+This covers and focuses the basics of using flexbox and Grid as well as building a few common examples.

 ## Learning Objectives